 What kind of interactions will employees have (e.g., working side by side or frequently lifting heavy loads together)?
 Train staff to keep the greatest distance possible (at least 2 metres) from others.
 Implement precautions such as barriers or job modifications to minimize COVID-19 transmission.

 Do employees frequently have contact with high touch surfaces or objects?
 Remove objects from service or modify processes to be contactless and increase the frequency of cleaning and disinfection.

-Are non-medical masks required for workplaces in your jurisdiction?
+Are masks required for workplaces in your jurisdiction?
 Determine when and where masks must be worn (e.g., required unless drinking or eating).
 Check local public health authorities’ requirements and enforce them in your facility.

 Are you anticipating or observing crowds in your facility (e.g., at punch clocks or change rooms)?
 Make operational changes to avoid crowds as much as possible.